 At this stage, the Bank reviews the project's compliance with applicable national environmental and social regulations and international standards and reviews environmental and social issues that may potentially arise to non-compliance.

 The environmental and social risks assessment, completed prior to pursuing potential deals, is an integral part of credit approval process.
 Upon completion of the General Questionnaire, a risk rating will be generated.
 All medium and high risk credit applications, evaluated from environmental and social risks assessment, without proper risk mitigation are not allowed to further proceed for credit approval.

 |4.
 Monitoring|| |

 The purpose of monitoring a client's environmental and social performance is to assess existing and emerging environmental and social risks associated with a client's operations during the transaction.
 Once a transaction has been approved, the Bank needs to monitor the client’s ongoing compliance with the environmental and social clauses stipulated in the legal agreement.
 As environmental and social risks or compliance status may change from the time of transaction approval, the monitoring process requires a periodic environmental and social review as part of annual credit review.
 Monitoring Checklist is used for this process.

 Furthermore, the compliance with ESR Policy in the credit approval process is assessed when performing credit review by Independent Credit Review Function.

 |5.
 Reporting|| |

 The business units to report internally to senior management on the sustainability performance of clients in ESR portfolio.
 The business units should document all findings from the due diligence, which will be considered during the decision-making process before proceeding a transaction.

-Periodic assessment on the environmental and social performance of transactions and measures taken to reduce environmental and social risks is reported to the management to give TMB a better understanding of its overall exposure to environmental and social risk through its portfolio.
+Periodic assessment on the environmental and social performance of transactions and measures taken to reduce environmental and social risks is reported to the management to give the Bank a better understanding of its overall exposure to environmental and social risk through its portfolio.